 I do love that the Peloton app is available as a mobile app and as a tv app so that we can take our workouts with us (when we are able to travel again)!

-There are currently 21 Peloton cycling instructors to choose from, so there are certainly options for everyone!
+There are currently 21 Peloton cycling instructors to choose from (and the list is always growing!), so there are certainly options for everyone!
 I love the variety because everyone has their own riding style and / or music genre preference so it’s easy to find instructors that you “jive” with.
 In the beginning I tried out a variety of different instructors, but I have found myself gravitating toward the same handful of teachers for my cycling classes and I love each of them for different reasons:

 All of this to say, I think it’s important to try out as many instructors as possible so that you can find the ones that you like to work out with the most.
-We’re all different so I really appreciate the variety and range of instructors — I thought the other instructors that I have followed along with were great, but just not necessarily for me and my needs.
-I’m sharing my favorites with you and the reasons why, but I would also say that this is kind of a personal decision (similar to dating!) in the fact that not every instructor is going to be the right fit for you. 😉
+We all have different workout styles and preferences so I really appreciate the variety and range of instructors — I thought the other instructors that I have followed along with were great, but just not necessarily for me and my needs.
+I shared my favorites with you and the reasons why, but I would also say that this is kind of a personal decision (similar to dating!) in the fact that not every instructor is going to be the right fit for you. 😉

-Ankle Socks: I am normally a no-show sock kinda girl, but for this application I like a little bit more coverage to avoid any potential blisters from the edges of the bike shoes.
-These are the ankle socks I have and love, but I’m looking into getting a few pairs of these cult favorites.
+I am normally a no-show sock kinda girl, but for this application I like a little bit more coverage to avoid any potential blisters from the edges of the bike shoes.
+I’ve shared the ankle socks I have and like well enough (they’re affordable, but not so cheap that they’ll fall apart after two uses; they get the job done), but I’m considering upgrading to these cult favorites.

-Wireless Headphones: Peloton offers their own wired earbuds (which I suppose would be a good backup just in case your wireless ones ever quit on you), but I will tell you that the last thing you want while working out is to be tethered to something.
+Peloton offers their own wired earbuds (which I suppose would be a good backup just in case your wireless ones ever quit on you), but I will tell you that the last thing you want while working out is to be tethered to something.
 Get the wireless headphones; I promise they’re worth it.
 My husband and I both love our Apple AirPods and would recommend them to anyone.
-(I have this silicone case to protect mine and my husband has this faux leather case to protect his).
+(I have this silicone cover to protect my case and my husband has this leather cover to protect his).

-Lip Balm: My lips end up getting super dry during my workouts so I like to slather them with a yummy balm before I hop on the bike for my rides.
-That way I can focus on the ride and not how uncomfortable my lips feel. 😅 My fave is Birthday Balm DotCom by Glossier.
-It’s moisturizing without being sticky and I adore the birthday cake scent!
+My lips end up getting super dry during my workouts so I like to slather them with a yummy balm before I hop on the bike; that way I can focus on the ride and not how uncomfortable my lips feel. 😅 I linked my current favorite — it’s moisturizing without being sticky and I adore the vanilla birthday cake scent!

-Hair Ties: Keeping long hair out of your face during your workouts is ideal — you don’t want your hair distracting you by falling out or making you hot by sticking to your neck, back, etc. I have had the best experience with these hair ties that seriously STAY PUT!
-I just placed another order because I love them so much.
+Keeping long hair out of your face during your workouts is ideal — you don’t want your hair distracting you by falling out or annoy you by sticking to your neck, back, etc. I have had the best experience with these hair ties that seriously STAY PUT!
+I just placed another order for myself and sent a set to my sister-in-law because I love them so much.
 Highly recommend!
 If you’d like $10 off your first order click here!

-Protein Shakes: These shakes are perfect to drink post-workout to help your muscles recover!
+These shakes are perfect to drink post-workout to help your muscles recover!
 I looove my Premier Protein shakes and often use them as meal replacements, but now they’re also great supplements to replenish my body after a ride.
-I personally like all of the flavors (except for the fruit ones… not my fave), but I think the best ones are: Café Latte, Caramel, Cookies & Cream, Pumpkin Spice (seasonal) and Cinnamon Roll (a new seasonal!).
-The “always” flavors can be ordered online, but are also available at Target!
+I personally like all of the flavors (except for the fruit ones… not my fave), but I think the best ones are: Café Latte, Caramel, Cookies & Cream, Peanut Butter, Pumpkin Spice (seasonal), and Winter Mint Chocolate (a new seasonal that tastes like a melted Andes mint!!!).

 The bike itself is super low maintenance, but I can guarantee that you’re gonna get sweaty on your rides (which is what the workouts are designed for!) so routine cleanings will definitely be needed.

-One last thing: there will occasionally be software updates, so be sure to keep an eye out for any messages related to updates!
+One last thing: there will occasionally be software updates, as there always is for technology, so be sure to keep an eye out for any messages related to those!